Activities

 All applications will be assessed using the RISE Health Science Education Innovation Application Development Rubric.
 Interviewers will use the RISE Health Science Education Innovation Competency Development Rubric to assess interviewees.

-Who is involved in the RISE selection process?
+Who is involved in the Innovator Development Program selection process?

 The RISE Core Team will review applications, conduct interviews and make final selection decisions.

-When and how will notifications regarding the RISE selection be made?
+When and how will notifications regarding the Innovator Development Program selection be made?

 All applicants will receive feedback on their application by July.
-Top applicants will be invited to interview over the summer with final decisions being made mid-September.
-Those selected for RISE support will be asked to confirm acceptance, in writing, by early October.
+Top applicants will be invited to interview over the summer with final decisions being made October.
+Those selected the Program will be asked to confirm acceptance, in writing.

-If I am selected as a RISE Innovator, how much time will I have to complete my project?
+If I am selected as a RISE Innovator, how much time will I have to pilot my intervention?

-Yes, you will receive a narrative summary of the strengths and areas for development as they relate to your proposed innovation.
+Yes, you will receive a summary of the strengths and areas for development as they relate to your proposed intervention.

 Funding